Bond Referendum FAQs

-A: The County’s triple-A bond ratings lower the county’s borrowing costs.
+A: The county’s triple-A bond ratings lower the county’s borrowing costs.
 The county’s policy of rapid debt retirement and strong debt management guidelines serves to keep debt per capita and net debt as a percentage of estimated market value of taxable property at low levels.
-Since 1978, the county has saved over $702.51 million on bond and refunding sales as a result of the triple-A ratings when compared to industry benchmarks of other municipal bond issuers.
+Since 1978, the county has saved over $772.42 million on bond and refunding sales as a result of the triple-A rating when compared to industry benchmarks of other municipal bond issuers.

 A: During the past 20 years, the share of taxes used to pay debt service has fluctuated from 7.5 percent to a high of 9.3 percent.
-For FY 2016, it is projected to be 8.8 percent and is projected to remain at or slightly above 9.0 percent based on current market and revenue forecasts even assuming passage of the bond referenda this fall for Transportation, Parks and Park Facilities, and Human Services and Community Development.
+For FY 2017, it is projected to be 8.32 percent and is projected to remain at or slightly above 9 percent based on current market and conservative revenue forecasts while assuming passage of the bond referenda this fall for Transportation, Parks and Park Facilities, and Human Services and Community Development.

-A: As of July 2015, the total of general obligation bond and other tax-supported debt from FY 2016 through FY 2042 is $2.964 billion in principal and $1.097 billion in interest.
-During the next five years, $1.539 billion, or approximately 38 percent of the total debt, is scheduled to be paid off.
+A: As of July 2016, the total of general obligation bond and other tax-supported debt outstanding from FY 2016 through FY 2044 is $2.972 billion in principal and $1.064 billion in interest.
+During the next five years, $1.61 billion, or approximately 40 percent of the total debt, is scheduled to be paid off.

 A: Fairfax County bond packages are planned to fund specific projects.
 This means that all previous bond authorizations were planned for or are obligated to specific projects.
 These projects often take a number of years to complete.
 Bonds are sold only as the money is needed, resulting in substantial amounts of authorized, but unissued, bonds.
 Prudent financial management dictates that the proportionate amount of bonds be sold to coincide with the annual cash flow requirements for construction costs associated with the respective capital projects.